natgo/wt-wiki-scraper/wikitext-transpiled/ground/S.35.md

 |}
 '''Note''':

-* As they are modeled by sets of 3, shells disappear from the rack only after you fire all shells in the set.
+* As they are modeled by sets of 3, shells disappear from the rack only after you've fire all shells in the set.
+* Bring 25&nbsp;''(+59)'' shells into battle to carry enough rounds while keeping most racks empty.
+{{Clear}}

 === Machine guns ===
 {{Specs-Tank-Weapon|2}}